 No!
 At most other dentist’s offices, you might have to visit a separate specialist, like an oral surgeon, in order to have your implants placed and restored.
 However, at Pinnacle Dental, we perform the entire process here under one roof.
 From your initial consultation to the placement itself to the custom restoration installation, we can make sure your journey to a more natural-looking smile is an easy one.

 Yes, but you’re at a greater risk for complications and implant failure than non-smokers.
 Using tobacco slows down the body’s natural process of healing.
 The success of your implants depends on your jawbone’s ability to heal and grow around the implant posts, so you don’t want smoking to mess with that.
 Additionally, smoking increases your risk of contracting peri-implantitis, a form of gum disease most common in those with recent dental implants.
 Smoking irritates the gums and soft tissues in the mouth, making them more likely to get infected.
 If you’re a smoker who is considering getting dental implants, this would be an excellent time and reason to quit.
-If you need some help kicking the habit, ask one of our dentists.
-They would be more than happy to provide you with the resources you need.
+If you need some help kicking the habit, ask our dentist.
+He would be more than happy to provide you with the resources you need.